Think Tanks - What Are They?

 What are think tanks?

 Think tanks are research institutes that engage in influencing public policy about the economy, education, the environment, military analysis, technology, international relations and a variety of other fields.
-Some largely conduct impartial research and most closely resemble academia with a focus on suggestions for members of governments.
-Others have a strong pre-existing agendas and most closely resemble a political party or grassroots campaign.
 There are nearly 6,545 think tanks operating worldwide, and they’re usually run by anywhere between 5 to 40 or more people who are passionate about making a change in the modern political sphere, usually by creating innovative ideas and conducting research to solve current problems in government.
 Because think tanks advocate for current “hot take” policy issues, they usually identify with a particular party on the political spectrum such as left, right, green, or liberal.
 As far as where the money for think tanks come from, most are funded through private philanthropists or endowments, with a few receiving grants from universities or the government.

 What does working at a think tank look like?